Rosie Anne Smith Artist from Birmingham, England

 When did you start making art?

-I started making artwork during college, which would be, jeez, seven years ago.
+I started making artwork during college.
 I'd chosen to study analogue photography.
 And loved it.
 I loved the way you could manipulate the light, composition, even the contact sheets were visually intriguing.
 And over the years this has spread over different mediums.
 I now focus my energy on painting, but still lean back on photographs as inspiration.

 Photo: Michael Orth